 Gearchanges are smooth and unobtrusive for the most part, the auto ‘box slushing through ratios with silken abandon.
 It gives the car a more GT outlook, compared with the manual transmisison introduced in summer 2022.

 Is it any good on track?

-We tested the Supra at the twisty Jarama circuit near Madrid, and it made a very good account of itself.
+We tested the original Supra at the twisty Jarama circuit near Madrid at launch in 2019, and it made a very good account of itself.

 I recall the BMW Z4 was quite tail-happy in its sportiest driving modes but the Supra feels more planted, yet also more malleable towards the limit.